NVLink: History

 At GTC2017, Nvidia presented its Volta generation of GPUs and indicated the integration of a revised version 2.0 of NVLink that would allow total I/O data rates of 300 GB/s for a single chip for this design, and further announced the option for pre-orders with a delivery promise for Q3/2017 of the DGX-1 and DGX-Station high performance computers that will be equipped with GPU modules of type V100 and have NVLink 2.0 realized in either a networked (two groups of four V100 modules with inter-group connectivity) or a fully interconnected fashion of one group of four V100 modules.

 In 2017–2018, IBM and Nvidia delivered the Summit and Sierra supercomputers for the US Department of Energy which combine IBM's POWER9 family of CPUs and Nvidia's Volta architecture, using NVLink 2.0 for the CPU-GPU and GPU-GPU interconnects and InfiniBand EDR for the system interconnects.

 In 2020, Nvidia announced that they will no longer be adding new SLI driver profiles on RTX 2000 series and older from January 1, 2021.

+In 2022, the NVLink connector was removed on the Ada Lovelace architecture with Nvidia CEO Jensen Huang specifying the I/O freed up by its removal was to be used for AI processing capabilities and the intention to transition to the PCIe Gen 5.0 Standard.
+Some users reported that certain boards had traces of removed NVLink connectors.
+The NVLink technology remains available for datacenters and enterprise users.

+Support by other manufacturers

+In 2025, NVLink Fusion was announced to allow chip designers to license and incorporate NVLink into their products.
+Subsequently, NVLink Fusion was licensed by ARM and SiFive for datacenter products, and Amazon Web Services for their coming Trainium4 accelerator.